 For failover plan creation, as well as for permanent failover or failback Veeam Backup & Replication management console must be used.

-To implement failover plan using Enterprise Manager, you need to log in using the administrative account or user account whose restore scope contains the VMs from failover plan.
+To implement failover plan using Enterprise Manager, you need to log in using the administrative account or user account whose restore scope contains the machines from failover plan.
 Do the following:

 - Log in to Enterprise Manager using the appropriate account.

-- Go to the VMs tab and click Failover plan.
+- Go to the Machines tab and click Failover plan.

 - In the Failover plan dialog, select the necessary plan from the list, then specify the starting option you need.

 The following options are available for a failover plan:

 - Start now – use this option if you need to fail over to the replicas’ latest restore point.